 To evade online privacy and internet freedom related issues in the People’s Republic of China, these top 5 Chinese VPNs should prove incredibly useful.

 1. Ivacy VPN: 1000 Servers in 100 Countries (6 Chinese Servers)

 Pros: 1,000+ server’s network in 100 locations.
 Five simultaneous connections.
 Unblocks all streaming platforms.
 Chinese mirror websites available.

 IvacyPrime app for China.
 Split Tunneling (Ivacy actually created the feature) and Automatic Kill Switch.
 Available on iOS, Mac, Windows, and Android.

 Final Verdict: Ivacy is a leader in the marketplace of VPNs, creating the Split Tunneling feature, located away from Internet Enemy Jurisdictions, and even winning awards as the Fastest VPN several times.

 It has a verified no-logging policy and has not been caught even once revealing any data to government authorities.
-Best part of all: they are the only VPN to offer a dedicated app for Chinese residents, called IvacyPrime!
+The best part of all: they are the only VPN to offer a dedicated app for Chinese residents, called IvacyPrime!

 Users in China can download IvacyPrime from two dedicated Chinese VPN pages:

 How to Use Ivacy in China